KTurnage/bamazon/README.md

 ## Getting Started

+Seed your database using the SQL file in the directory.

 You will run the JavaScript file in your command line to initiate the app.
 You will choose the item you would like to purchase by referencing the ID number, enter the quanitity you would like to purchase.
 Enjoy your shopping experience.

 ## Prerequisites